Computational Indistinguishability between Quantum States and Its Cryptographic Application: Cryptographic Properties of

-Note that deciding the sign of a given permutation takes only polynomial time.
-Since $\pi$ is odd, the above algorithm obviously converts $\rho_\pi^+$ to $\rho_\pi^-$.
+Note that determining the sign of a given permutation takes only time polynomial in $n$.
+Since $\pi$ is odd, ${\rm sgn}(\sigma)$ and ${\rm sgn}(\sigma\pi)$ are different; thus, the above algorithm obviously converts $\rho_\pi^+$ to $\rho_\pi^-$.
 Moreover, the algorithm does not alter the quantum state $\iota$. \end{proof}